From rooftop bars to public spaces, here are the best viewing places to be when beautiful fireworks shoot off in the city.

-Bay East Garden, 18 Marina Gardens Drive, Singapore 018953.
+Bay East Garden, 18 Marina Gardens Drive, Singapore 018953

-Oysters, alcohol, and a remarkable view of the fireworks: Best.
+Oysters, alcohol and a remarkable view of the fireworks: Best.
 Combo.
 Ever.
 If you’re like us, be sure to hit up Southbridge.
 The bar, which overlooks the Singapore River, knows a thing or two about umami with its show-stopping creations like the Pearls (grilled oysters with white wine sauce and avruga caviar), lobster knuckle roll, and truffle and smoked pancetta sandwich.

 Southbridge, 5/F (rooftop), 80 Boat Quay, Singapore 049868

-Jaan, 2 Stamford Road, Level 70 Equinox Complex, Singapore 178882
+Jaan, Level 70 Equinox Complex, 2 Stamford Road, Singapore 178882

 Marina Bay Promontory and The Lawn

-The [email protected] Bay, 11 Marina Blvd, Singapore 018940
+The [email protected] Bay, 11 Marina Boulevard, Singapore 018940

 Kinki Restaurant & Bar

-Kinki Restaurant & Bar, #02-02 Customs House, 70 Collyer Quay, Singapore 049323
+Kinki Restaurant & Bar, #02-02, Customs House, 70 Collyer Quay, Singapore 049323

-Caffe Fernet, Customs House #01-05, 70 Collyer Quay, Singapore 049323
+Caffe Fernet, #01-05, Customs House, 70 Collyer Quay, Singapore 049323